Code-Institute-Submissions/JT-Co/README.md

 Here's a short summary of the technoligies i used and what they were used for.

+-This project uses HTML and CSS programming languages

 -https://getbootstrap.com/

 Bootstrap was used to help format the whole site.
 It was used for grids from the galley photos to the layout of the header and footer